Azure/azure-functions-sql-extension/README.md

     }
     ```

-    *In the above, "dbo.Employees" is the name of the database our output binding is upserting into.
+    *In the above, "dbo.Employees" is the name of the table our output binding is upserting into.
 The line below is similar to the input binding and specifies where our SqlConnectionString is.
-For more information on this, see the [Output Binding Samples](#Output-Binding-Samples) section*
+For more information on this, see the [Output Binding](#Output-Binding) section*

 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
 Your upserted values should launch in the browser.
 - Congratulations!
 You have successfully created your first SQL output binding!
-Checkout [Output Binding Samples](#Output-Binding-Samples) for more information on how to use it and explore on your own!
+Checkout [Output Binding](#Output-Binding) for more information on how to use it and explore on your own!

 ### Trigger Tutorial ###